Are window shutters worth it? is a really interesting question, and in my experience the answer will depend on a number of things.

 If you are anything like my wife and get bored easy with the colours of your rooms then window shutters may not be the best option unless you choose a neutral colour.

-Roller blinds and Vertical Blinds are a much better option as it is easy and cost effective if you change your colour scheme every few years.
+Roller and Vertical Blinds are a better option as it is easy and cost effective to change your colour scheme.
 The cost and difficulty of swapping shutters would not be an option for most people.

 Are window shutters worth it?
 Question 3: Different rooms

 So if you are ok with the budget, happy you will not be changing the colour scheme, the next thing you need to consider if you want your window shutters to last as long as possible is the right shutters for the right rooms.

 Fauxwood and Vinyl Shutters are perfect for bathrooms, kitchens and ensuites as they are totally waterproof.
 In my professional opinion MDF and Hardwood shutters should never be installed in rooms where there is moisture.
 They are likely to get splashed as they could possibly warp or discolour over time.